inbo/tutorials/content/articles/spatial_mgrs/index.md

   of generally 8° wide; hence each intersection defines the ***MGRS grid zone***.
 The letter codes in the GZD represent the latitude bands and run from ‘C’ in the south to ‘X’ in the north, dropping ‘I’ and ‘O’ in order to not confuse with numeric digits.
+The X band is 12° high while all other bands are 8° high.
 - Each grid zone is further subdivided into ***grid squares*** (cells) of size 100 km, using the *UTM coordinate system* to define the cell border coordinates as multiples of 100 000 m.
 As grid zones get wider